bahamat/docker-authenticated-proxy/Readme.md

     docker run -d -v ${PWD}/htpasswd:/etc/apache2/htpasswd -p 8080:80 bahamat/authenticated-proxy

+### Proxying Traffic

+Be warned, authentication does ***not*** go over SSL, so any passwords transmitted should be considered compromised.
+I.e., don't reuse passwords!

+To proxy traffic, point your HTTP client at the exposed endpoint of your docker container.

+    http_proxy=http://localhost:8080/ curl -i -U jack:insecure http://www.google.com/

+A web browser should be prompted for authentication.

 ## Authentication

 This image uses HTTP basic auth.

 * The default user is `jack`
 * The default pass is `insecure`

+Obviously, using the default configuration on the open Internet is ***not*** advised.

 To create an override `htpasswd` file with an initial user: